baibhavbista/project-dashfire/docs/thomas-was-alone-design-pivot.md

 # Thomas Was Alone Design Pivot

 ## 🎯 Vision
-Transform Project SlingFire from a cartoonish platformer into a sophisticated, minimalist multiplayer experience inspired by Thomas Was Alone's aesthetic.
+Transform Project DashFire from a cartoonish platformer into a sophisticated, minimalist multiplayer experience inspired by Thomas Was Alone's aesthetic.
 Players are rectangles with personality, fighting in atmospheric arenas.

 ## 🎨 Visual Design Language